rubenhortas/rubenhortas.github.io/_posts/2026-02-01-neovim-standard-c-ide.md

 ---
-title: Configuring Neovim as Python IDE
+title: Configuring Neovim as Standard C IDE
-date: 2024-01-21 00:00:01 +0000
+date: 2026-02-01 00:00:01 +0000
-categories: [neovim, python]
+categories: [neovim, standard c]
-tags: [programming, ide, python, neovim, nvim]
+tags: [programming, ide, standard c, neovim, nvim]
 img_path: /assets/img/posts/
 ---

-I have to admit it, Neovim is my editor for everything.
-I started using [Vim](https://www.vim.org) in college, and we have been together since those, but, since a time ago, now as its fork [Neovim](https://neovim.io).
-Do I have to edit a file?
-[Neovim](https://neovim.io).
-Do I have to do a bash script?
-[Neovim](https://neovim.io).
-Do I have to do a little python script?
-[Neovim](https://neovim.io).

-[Vim](https://www.vim.org) and [Neovim](https://neovim.io) are very lightweight and very powerful.
-[Vim](https://www.vim.org) comes installed in (almost) every linux distro, and they are very convenient to use via ssh.

-Although for medium or large python projects my favorite IDE is [Pycharm](https://www.jetbrains.com/pycharm/) (I really love [Pycharm](https://www.jetbrains.com/pycharm/)), for small and fast (or no so fast scripts) I preffer neovim or vim, depends on which one is installed.

-The point is that, while I was coding some python scripts, above all using new libraries, I missed some features provided by a IDE.
-Features I was used to in [Pycharm](https://www.jetbrains.com/pycharm/), as autocomplete and linting (analzing source code to flag programming errors, bugs, stylistic errors, etc.).
+I you read my articles [Configuring Neovim as Python IDE](https://rubenhortas.github.io/posts/neovim-python-ide/) and [Configuring Neovim as Rust IDE](https://rubenhortas.github.io/posts/neovim-rust-ide/) you already known that Neovim is one of my favorite editor and IDE.
+Using [Neovim](https://neovim.io) mades me feel more focused and productive.

+For certain reasons, I've had to dust off standard c, and let's face it, [Neovim](https://neovim.io) is the best tool to do it.
-So, I decided it was time to configure [Neovim](https://neovim.io) to improve my python experience.
+So, I converted [Neovim](https://neovim.io) in my standard C IDE.

+Converting [Neovim](https://neovim.io) into a standard C IDE environment requires installing and configuring several plugins to replicate the expected features like code completion, diagnostics, project management, and debugging, but it's very fast and straightforard.

 ## Neovim base configuration

-This is my base configuration.
+As always, I'll part from my base configuration.
-My configuration for all, in all my computers, no matter the purpose.
+This is my configuration for all, in all my computers, no matter the purpose.
-This configuration will be the base to which I will add the python configuration.

 `~/.config/nvim/init.vim`: